MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `link` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Demo That You Want To Add It To ReadMe File.

 * AddDemoLinks(generator, links)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `links` | `IEnumerable<String>` | ** **Required.**                      |

+This Method Generate Text Format For Demo That You Want To Add It To ReadMe File.

 * AddDeploymentDetail(generator, description, bashCommand)